SGSMI.ORG

 Frederick Unger (Fred A Jr) DOB 1907 Jun 22, Possibly Frederick August Unger Jr (see document info below)

-In the 1920 Federal Census/ Frederick Unger In the Michigan Home and Training School in Lapeer, Michigan
+But in the 1920 Federal Census/ Frederick Unger is in the Michigan Home and Training School in Lapeer, Michigan.

 RESIDENCE DATE: 1920 RACE: White GENDER: Male MARITAL STATUS: Single